 Welcome to the land of uncertainties called the early to late-twenties.
 If you’re in your twenties, you’re probably going through or about to start going through a Quarter-life Crisis.

 I am curating my Identity.
-I am the artist and I am the art.
+I am the artist, and I am the art.
 I am my biggest project.

 Should I go back to school?
 Do I work a 9-5 job or start my own business?
 Should I quit my job?
-Do I choose meaning over pay when looking for a job?
 How can I follow my dreams?
-What am I passionate about?
+What is my passion?
 What are my political views?
 Should I eat out or cook?
 Should I have roommates or live alone?
 Who are the people I surround myself with?
 Should I be worried about getting married?
 Do I opt for a 401K or not?
 What is a 401k?
 What is my credit score?
 How much time should I spend with friends?
 How much should I spend on clothes?
-How often should I travel?
-Etc etc etc
+How often should I travel?… etcetera

-Though some of these questions could pass as great philosophical questions that can never be answered, some seem pretty straight forward or even trivial yet they keep me and many others up at night.
+Though some of these questions could pass as great philosophical questions that can never be answered, some seem pretty straight forward or even trivial, yet they keep me and many others up at night.
 Perhaps because being in your twenties is a crucial stage in life and any decision you make could set you on a completely different course.
 It’s quite frightening and overwhelming.

-Hi, I’m Jiji and I’m going through a Quarter-life crisis.
+Hi, I’m Jiji, and I’m going through a Quarter-life crisis.